ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 {hole8} : LTE (S (plus r o)) (S e)
 ```

+Notice how the goal has been updated for us based on the rewrite.

-Now if only we had a way to prove that LTE n m implies LTE (S n) (S m) we
+Now if only we had a way to prove that `LTE n m` implies `LTE (S n) (S m)` we
 could solve for this.
 Good news!
-The very definition of LTE contains a
+The very definition of `LTE` contains a
-constructor lteSucc that proves just this:
+constructor `lteSucc` that proves just this.
+We'll use the `mrefine` tactic
+to rewrite the relationship for us (unlike `rewrite`, `mrefine` will use
+pattern matching so we don't need to supply the variables explicitly):

 ```
 -main.wtf> mrefine lteSucc